KaustubhPatange/XClipper/README.md

 ## Download

-XClipper is currently available on the following platforms only.
+XClipper is currently available for the following platforms only.

 |             |                                                    |
 | ----------- | -------------------------------------------------- |